frame-lang/frame-docs/advanced_frame/runtime.rst

 System Initalization
 -----------

-There are three aspects of system startup that are parameterized and can be externally initalizaed:
+There are three aspects of system startup that are parameterized and can be initialized upon system instantiation:

 #.
 Start state parameters
 #.
 Start state enter event parameters